Profisee/webhooktemplate/README.md

 [Home](https://github.com/Profisee/webhooktemplate/tree/story/132784/WebhookTemplate.AzureFunction) to files containing code for setting up webhooks using Azure Functions

-## WebhookTemplate.Common

-[Home](https://github.com/Profisee/webhooktemplate/tree/story/132784/WebhookTemplate.Common) to Webhook files to aid in their configuration and response services

 ## Webhook Template.WebApp

 [Home](https://github.com/Profisee/webhooktemplate/tree/story/128376/WebhookTemplate.WebApp) to a sample webhook project that can be compiled and deployed to use as webhook for Profisee Service webhook activities and events.